As a plot twist trope, all spoilers on this page are unmarked.

 It's also strongly hinted, but never acknowledged, that Tain's live-in-housekeeper is Garak's mother.
 She definitely raised him and at one point he implies she is the one person he knows genuinely cares for him.

-Carnivàle Where to begin?
+Carnivŕle Where to begin?
 The mysterious Henry Scudder is Ben's father.
-Lucius Belyakov (AKA Management) is the father of both Justin and Iris.
-And Justin is Sofie's father, having raped her mother.
+Lucius Belyakov (AKA Management) is the father of both Justin and Iris (who were born Alexei and Irina Belyakov).
+And Justin is Sofie's father, having raped her mother Appolonia as a young man.

 The main plot of Graduados.
 Back in High School, in The Eighties, Loli was cheated by her boyfriend Pablo Catáneo, escaped with Andy Goddzer, and had sex in his truck.
 She got pregnant, but they all thought that it was with Pablo.
 Her father ordered them to get married to raise the kid, Martín.
 Then, in 2012, it was the time for a meeting of former students.
 Loli saw Andy again, remembered the whole thing, and arranged a DNA Test: it got that Andy is the father of Martín.